1. About the Research Ethics Committee (REC):

 The researcher will not be covered by the College's insurance if ethical approval was not obtained prior to commencement.
 This means that should a participant make a claim regarding the research, then the staff or student would be personally liable.

 It is generally accepted that funders, such as research councils will not provide financial support for research that does not have ethical approval.
-Many publications will now no longer accept for publication results of research that was not ethically approved.
+Many publishers will now no longer accept for publication results of research that was not ethically approved.
 As such, researchers may need to present evidence of ethical approval in order to publish their results to the wider research community.

 Participants have the right to know who has access to their data and what is being done with it.
 Changes to modern society have seen an increase in litigation as a means of solving disputes.
 If ethical approval has not been obtained, the individual researcher bears personal responsibility for any claim.